catenax-ng/catena-x-edc/docs/decision-records/2023-02-09-release-process/README.md

 Second, the dependency onto EDC is updated to the most recent build.
 For example, if a release is created on March 27th 2023, the most recent nightly would be `0.0.1-20230326`.

-_Updating Gradle files or Maven POMs, creating branches and tags in Git should be automated through Github Actions as part of the release process.
+_Updating Gradle files or Maven POMs, creating branches and tags in Git should be automated through GitHub Actions as part of the release process.
 For reference_:

 - Modifying and committing files: https://github.com/orgs/community/discussions/26842#discussioncomment-3253612